monomadic/ni-file/README.md

 The first block length in the file will usually be the entire file size, as it represents one block.
 Child blocks are nested inside this.

+I think this schematic is slightly wrong, as the main block (the one that wraps the rest of the file) seems to only have 2 u32s at the end and not a final tag.
+It is possible these additional tags are not accounted for in file sizes and instead just parsed as tokens.

 ## Data segments

 Data blocks seem to also be nested.